Summary

 Who doesn’t have to pay trade tax?

-As you might have read above, Freiberufler (liberal professionals) are exempt from trade tax.
+Freiberufler are not considered to be commercially active and therefore do not have to pay trade tax.
 And, of course, businesses that do not make a profit don’t have to pay trade tax either, because there is no tax base.

 Is there a trade tax allowance?

-Yes, there is.
-There is a €24,500 Freibetrag (tax-free allowance) for natürliche Personen (individuals), Einzelunternehmen (sole proprietorships) and Personengesellschaften (partnerships) and €5,000 for Vereine (associations).
-There is no allowance for Kapitalgesellschaften (corporations).
+Yes, there is a €24,500 tax-free allowance for individuals, commercial traders and partnerships and €5,000 for associations.
+There is no allowance for corporations.

 When & how to pay trade tax

-- Like VAT, Gewerbesteuer (trade tax) is paid in advance.
+- Like VAT, trade tax is paid in advance.
 As a trader, you inform the tax authorities of your profit forecast.
-When you do your Gewerbeanmeldung (trade registration), you’ll be sent a tax registration questionnaire in which, among many other things, you can enter your expected profit.
+When you have completed your trade registration, you can do your tax registration online via ELSTER.
+There you can enter your expected profit.

 - On the basis of this information, the tax office calculates the amount of your trade tax advance payments.
 Your local tax office will send you a trade tax notice stating how much you have to pay and when.